-Japanese Covered Bridge in Hoi An Ancient Town
+Japanese Covered Bridge in Hoi An City

-Japanese Covered Bridge is a historical and cultural relic in Hoi An city, Quang Nam Province, attracting plenty of domestic and international tourists to visit.
+Japanese Covered Bridge is a historical and cultural relic in Hoi An City, Quang Nam Province, attracting plenty of domestic and international tourists to visit.

 Japanese merchants built the bridge in the early 17th century.
 Thus, the local people name it the Japanese bridge.
 This one is the only remaining Japanese architectural work in Hoi An Ancient Town.